 The Financing Corporation and Property Corporation have been granted tax-exempt status under Section 501(a) as organizations described in Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.
-At June 30, 2022, management has evaluated the relevant technical merits of its tax positions in accordance with accounting principles generally accepted in the United States of America for accounting for uncertainty in income taxes, and determined that there are no positions that would have a material impact on the financial statements of the Corporation.
+At June 30, 2023, management has evaluated the relevant technical merits of its tax positions in accordance with U.S. generally accepted accounting principles for accounting for uncertainty in income taxes, and determined that there are no positions that would have a material impact on the financial statements of the Financing Corporation.